 National Teflon Day

 648 BC – Earliest solar eclipse recorded by the Ancient Greeks.

 1748 – Excavations began at Pompeii, covered by an eruption of Mount Vesuvius in 79 AD.

-1830 – The Mormon Church was founded in Fayette Township, New York, by Joseph Smith.
+1830 – Joseph Smith founded the Mormon Church in Fayette Township, New York.

-1852 – Edward Sabine announced that the 11 year sunspot cycle was “absolutely identical” with Earth’s geomagnetic cycle.
+1852 – Edward Sabine announced that the 11-year sunspot cycle was “absolutely identical” to Earth’s geomagnetic cycle.

-1896 – In Athens, the opening of the first modern Olympic Games 1,500 years after being banned by Roman Emperor Theodosius I.
+1896 – In Athens, the first modern Olympic Games was opened 1,500 years after being banned by Roman Emperor Theodosius I.

 1906 – The first animated cartoon, Humorous Phases of Funny Faces, was copyrighted.